-Each teacher communicates information about classroom activities and lessons to parents on a regular basis.
+Each teacher communicates information about classroom activities and lessons to parents through a weekly newsletter sent via email.

-We hope that you feel welcome to check in at the preschool office and then proceed to visit your child's classroom.
+As always, please feel welcome to check in at the preschool office and then proceed to visit your child's classroom.
 We encourage parents to come in and talk to the director or schedule an appointment as needed.
-The director is usually available by telephone between the hours of 9:30 a.m. and 3:30 p.m., Monday through Thursdays and between 9:30 a.m. and 2:00 p.m. on Fridays.
+The director is generally available by telephone on Mondays through Thursdays between the hours of 9:30 a.m. and 3:30 p.m., and on Fridays between 9:30 a.m. and 2:00 p.m.
 If the director is not available, please leave a phone message and your call is returned as promptly as possible.

-Parents may also leave a note with the director or teacher requesting that the director or teacher phone them to answer questions or discuss concerns.
+Parents may also email the director or teacher requesting that the director or teacher phone them to answer questions or discuss concerns.